Adib al-Jarf: Career

 Adib al-Jarf was born to an Ismaili family in Salamiyah in 1946.
 He joined the Kuweires Military Aviation Institute and served in the Air Force as a combat pilot in the combat aviation branch on the Soviet MiG-21 fighter.

 He began his service with the rank of pilot officer student in 1964 and retired with the rank of brigadier general.
 In the October War, he shot down seven Israeli planes: two French-made Mirage jets and five F-4 Phantom planes.
 One of the planes was shot down over Ramlet al-Baida in the Lebanese capital Beirut, and another on the road to Bikfaya.
 During his service, he received several medals, including the coveted Hero of the Syrian Arab Republic & the Order of Civil Merit of the Syrian Arab Republic which he was personally given by Hafez al-Assad himself.

 Al-Jarf is also noted to be the youngest individual to reach a flag officer rank in the Syrian Arab Armed Forces.

 Later life

-Al-Jarf later died from COVID-19 in his hometown of Salamiyah in 2021.
+Al-Jerf later passed away from COVID-19 in his hometown of Salamiyah in 2021.